-New applications will not be accepted until your previous project is completed and the final report is recieved and approved by the AFA.
+New applications will not be accepted until your previous project is completed and the final report is received and approved by the AFA.

 The AFA, or our authorized representative, may examine a funding recipient's financial and other records to ensure that the funding is being, or was, used for its intended purpose.